Avoid painful on-the-job injuries

 - Maintain muscle strength in your arm, hand, and fingers

 Tendinitis, sometimes spelled tendonitis, is a condition in which a tendon becomes inflamed or irritated from overuse.
 Severe tendinitis can lead to the rupture of a tendon.
-Some types of tendinitis include tennis elbow, swimmer’s shoulder, and jumper’s knee.
+Some types of tendonitis include tennis elbow, swimmer’s shoulder, and jumper’s knee.

 - Loss of motion in the joint